Last Updated on July 16, 2022 by Luke Feldbrugge

 If you’re in a hurry, you could consider hiring a professional cleaning service.
 But don’t forget the outside – you could hire someone to rake leaves, garden, or perform other yard work so it looks pristine when prospective buyers pull up to the house.

-Also remember, you need to keep the home clean for every showing and home tour, so do your best to keep things tidy daily while you continue to live there.
+Also when getting a house ready to sell, prepare yourself and remember to keep the home clean for every showing and home tour.
+Do your best to keep things tidy daily while you continue to live in your home.

 4) Staging a House for Sale